martin-der/gradle-shell-plugin/README.md

 apply plugin: 'net.tetrakoopa.shell-test'
 ~~~

-Test configuration is done by adding a collection of test script
+Test configuration is done by adding a collection of test script.

 ~~~groovy
 shell_test {